Public Health Infrastructure and Systems Improvement

 The strengthening public health systems and infrastructure learning modules are designed to help public health agencies make systems-level decisions that improve their services.

-What Territorial Health Officials Need to Know about Grants Management
+What Territorial Health Officials Need to Know About Grants Management

-These introductory materials provide territorial health officials and their leadership teams with an overview of grants management—an essential health department function.
+These introductory materials provide territorial health officials and their leadership teams with an overview of grants management — an essential health department function.

-Guide on Conducting an Administrative Policy Assessment and Gap Analysis
+Administrative Policy Assessment and Gap Analysis

 This resource is for state and territorial health agencies interested in improving administrative and operational policies and processes.
+It includes a guide (available in both English and Spanish), as well as an instructional webinar.

 Latest Public Health Infrastructure Resources